AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- S0 HoS - Kosma Build 7D</p>

 !!! note
-    Updated to 6.1.
+    Updated to 6.3.
 Strength is pretty close to General Build, but otherwise still loses to it.

-> Boss to be Chosen: Hephaestus, then Elysia or Vill-V (easiest)
+> Boss to be Chosen: Husk Mysticism, then Elysia or Vill-V (easiest)

 ####<p align="center">Setup</p>